dllrun/foam-extend-general-contact/howToInstall.md

-Before installation,
+#### 1. Before installation:

-#### 1. Get the source code:
+- Get the source code
   - Go to home directory in your terminal using,
   - `cd ~`
 - Make a directory,
   - `mkdir foam`